× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its range/long range is increases to 75/100 meters;

-• the ranges of the line & cone of its special attack increase to 10 & 5 meters, respectively;
+• The ranges of the line & cone of its special attack increase to 10 & 5 meters, respectively;

-• you can select another type of damage for the special attack to deal that you have not already chosen.
+• You can select another type of damage for the special attack to deal that you have not already chosen.
 The special attack can deal only one type of damage per attack.

 Level 2.
 The 2nd upgrade to the Turret grants the following benefits: